benhamill/benhamill.github.com/_posts/2020-08-18-wtf-is-white-culture.md

 and listening to people who _are_ still connected to their culture—not in order to plunder their cultural practices, but in order to see how they relate to those practices.
-I think it also will involve learning about how to form and participate in a community, but that, too, it it's own whole topic.
+I think it also will involve learning about how to form and participate in a community, but that, too, is it's own whole topic.